 Vadim Lavrusik is a founder of Frisbee.
 Frisbee builds mobile video products that enable people to authentically and intimately communicate with one another through video.
+He has spent years pioneering and building video products that enable people to tell stories, express themselves and more authentically communicate with one another.

 Prior to Frisbee, Lavrusik spent 5 years at Facebook working on product and media partnerships.
 He was the product manager of Facebook Live, which he co-created and led the development on.
 His team at Facebook also led the development of new products for public figures and influencers, including Facebook Mentions (Facebook.com/mentions) a standalone app for public figures on Facebook, where Live was first created.
 As a passion project, Lavrusik also led the redesign effort of Facebook Notes product, which enables people to write rich, multimedia stories on Facebook.
 Prior to working on product at Facebook, Lavrusik was the Head of Media Partnership Programs at Facebook, leading a team focused on strategic partnerships and product development to improve content shared by public figures and media organizations on the platform as well as founding Facebook’s journalism program while also teaching social media as an adjunct professor at the Columbia University Graduate School of Journalism.